kevinohara80/nforce/README.md

 ### OAuth Object

 At the end of a successful authorization, you a returned an OAuth object for the user.
-This object contains your access token, endpoint, id, and other information.
+This object contains your salesforce access token, endpoint, id, and other information.
 If you have `mode` set to `multi`, cache this object for the user as it will be used for subsequent requests.
-If you are in `single` user mode, the OAuth object is stored as a property on your connection object.
+If you are in `single` user mode, the OAuth object is stored as a property on your salesforce connection object.

 ### OAuth Object De-Coupling (Multi-user mode)